Why High Pressure Pumps Fail Prematurely in Industrial Use

 • Improper filtration upstream

-• Rust and scale from piping
+• Rust and scale from old piping

 Incorrect Speed and Drive Configuration